AI slop: United States

-In the aftermath of Hurricane Helene in 2024, members of the Republican Party circulated on social media an AI-generated image of a young girl holding a puppy in a flood, and used it as evidence of the failure of President Joe Biden to respond to the disaster.
+In the aftermath of Hurricane Helene in 2024, Republican social media influencers such as Laura Loomer circulated an AI-generated image of a young girl holding a puppy in a flood, and used it as evidence of the purported failure of President Joe Biden to respond to the disaster.
 The Republican activist Amy Kremer shared the image while acknowledging it was not genuine.

-The initial version of the Make Our Children Healthy Again Assessment of children's health issues, released by a commission of cabinet members and officials of the Trump administration, and led by US Department of Health and Human Services Secretary Robert F. Kennedy Jr., reportedly cited nonexistent and garbled references generated using artificial intelligence.
+The initial version of the Make Our Children Healthy Again Assessment, a report on children's health issues released by a commission of cabinet members and officials of the Trump administration, and led by US Department of Health and Human Services Secretary Robert F. Kennedy Jr., reportedly cited nonexistent and garbled references generated using AI.

-Gavin Newsom, the governor of California and a member of the Democratic Party, used AI-generated images to criticize Trump.
+Trump posted this image to his Truth Social account on April 12, 2026 (Orthodox Easter).
+The post was deleted following backlash.

 In response to the No Kings protests in October 2025, Trump posted a video depicting himself flying a fighter jet and releasing feces on crowds of demonstrators, including Harry Sisson, a Democratic influencer.
 In the midst of disruptions to food stamp distribution during the 2025 US government shutdown, anonymous social media users began using OpenAI's Sora AI model to post slop videos of "welfare queens" complaining, stealing, and rioting in supermarkets; many comments to the videos appeared unaware that they were AI-generated, or acknowledged that they were AI-generated but nonetheless useful in pushing a narrative of widespread welfare fraud.
+In April 2026, on Orthodox Easter, Trump posted a picture of himself depicted as Jesus, drawing widespread criticism from Evangelicals and Catholics, resulting in Trump deleting the post hours later and claiming he believed he was depicted as a doctor.

+Russia and China

+A study by the analytics company Graphika found that the Chinese and Russian governments have been using AI-generated slop as propaganda.
+This includes the use of "spamouflage" as AI-generated content featuring fake influencers was found to be linked to China.
+These videos often focused on divisive topics aimed to cause disruption with ulterior motives to the presented content.

-In the Gaza war
+Gaza war

-In February 2025, Donald Trump shared an AI-generated video on Truth Social depicting a hypothetical Gaza after a Trump takeover.
-The video's creator claimed it was made as political satire.

-During the Gaza War, AI-generated media was used to exaggerate support for both sides, and to evoke sympathy using fake images of suffering civilians.
+In February 2025, Trump shared an AI-generated video on Truth Social and Instagram depicting a hypothetical Gaza Strip after a Trump takeover.
+The video's creator said it was made as political satire.
+During the Gaza war, AI-generated media was used to exaggerate support for both sides, and to evoke sympathy using fake images of suffering civilians.
 Because of content restrictions in generative AI, these images and videos rarely depict people wounded in battle, instead focusing on damage to buildings.
 Fake images of attacks were used to avoid accidentally providing intelligence to enemies.